jasonclark/algorithmic-awareness/syllabus.md

 ### COURSE DESCRIPTION

-During this course, we will examine what it means to build and design for the mobile platform and how these practices can inform standard web development and design practices.
-Our emphasis will be on the creation of a working mobile web sketch or app and a series of readings to ground our understanding of what it means to design and develop for mobile settings.
+During this course, we will examine what it means to build, design, and understand the UX of algorithms inside of common software.

 ### COURSE OBJECTIVES